 Treatment of neck injury depends on the severity of injury and the zones of the neck which are involved.
 Previously, zone 2 injuries penetrating the platysma were thought to require immediate surgical exploration.
 One current study suggests that thorough clinical examination can prevent unnecessary surgical exploration of zone 2 neck injuries.
 Clinical criteria which would indicate surgical intervention/exploration include:

-- exsanguinating haemorrhage
+- exsanguinating hemorrhage

-- expanding haematoma
+- expanding hematoma

 - airway compromise

-- massive subcutaneous haematoma
+- massive subcutaneous hematoma

 While endovascular techniques have seen increasing use in other traumatic vascular injuries, open surgical repair is considered the gold standard for most vascular neck trauma.
 One study suggests that patients with stable, intimal, high zone 3 carotid injuries and vertebral artery injuries can be repaired endovascularly.
 Otherwise, surgical exploration is the intervention of choice.